oklev/Creami-Cookbook/Recipes/Mixed Fruit Smoothie Bowl.md

 #### Rating

-#threestar out of 5 stars
+#fourstar out of 5 stars

 #### Comments

-A bit too sour
+Still a bit too sour, but better!
+Honestly it's almost there, pair it with coconut flakes and it works.
+Maybe more stevia next time, or splenda.
+Not sure if removing strawberries made a difference.